 Bonus Tip: Go a step further and adjust your ad campaign bids for different regions at the state or even city level.
 If you see that ads are doing better in a certain area, ramp up your ad spend and vice versa.

-People in different regions are going to behave differently across locations.
-Having geographic granularity in your ad campaigns is another way to segment your audience and control your ad spend.
+People in different regions will behave differently across locations.
+Geographic granularity in your ad campaigns is another of our landing page best practices that you can use to segment your audience and control your ad spend.

 Best Practice #8 – Use Hidden Field Sales Tracking